 What is a trend?
-Why every year design experts write interior trend reports like this one after Milan Design Week is over?
+Why every year design experts write interior design trends reports like this one after Milan Design Week is over?
 Seeing blog posts with titles like which trend is IN and which one is OUT is just ridiculous.
 We cannot set a starting date of a particular trend like, “Hey, this year marble is out so you may throw your table away” or “velvet is a huge trend in 2019”.
 Wait, wasn’t velvet dominant in 2017 or 2018?
-However, what is exciting about trend-seeking, is that we can observe how materials, colors, and textures will cohabitate with humans during the years to come as well as adapting it to our needs.
+However, what is exciting about trend-seeking, is that we can observe how materials, colours, and textures will cohabitate with humans during the years to come as well as adapting it to our needs.

 Today we are tired of touchscreens, unwelcoming light in the public spaces and offices.
 That’s why we are seeking refuge, a cosy, warm space where we can feel well.
 It applies not only to homes, but it also applies to commercial places as well.
 Choosing a good commercial interior design is crucial for clients’ wellbeing and of course, marketing.
 Interior design trends in 2020 will center around wellbeing, comfort, and sustainability.
 At the same time, strangely, with all the modern technologies, smart homes, Alexas, touchscreens, vibes were retro and Art Deco perfect contrast between cold technologies and warm comeback style.
 I’ve picked some trends that can make your home or commercial space welcoming and nice.

 Let’s discover these 11 interior design trends for 2020!
 (Attention, a very long post, I recommend to pin this photo to read it later).

 Remember this: classics never make a comeback.
 They wait for that perfect moment to take the spotlight from overdone, tired trends. – Tabatha Coffey

 I’ve also created a Youtube video about these trends, come and say hi in the comments section!